blackcodherbootcamp/guidelines/courseoverview/README.md

 ## Course Material

-All the course material is available on course platform in Google Classrooms.
+All the course material is available on course platform in our Black Codher Learning Platform.

 In order to access the slides, you will be given access to the platform.